Coggle/coggle-js/readme.md

   * **`callback`** type: `Function`
      Callback accepting (Error, [Array of CoggleApiNode])

+###Method `arrange()`
+Rearrange the nodes in this diagram.
+Use with care!

+This function performs a server-side re-arrangement of all of the items in the diagram.
+It will attempt to make sure no items overlap, and to space things out evenly, it is **not** guaranteed to produce the same result when called with the same parameters.

+Use of this function is generally discouraged, for the same reason that an auto-arrange function isn't provided in the web interface to Coggle: the placement of items can convey meaning, and if your program understands relationships in the data (such as a natural ordering, or that some sibling branches are more closely associated than others), then you should make use of that information to perform a custom layout.

+Parameters:
+  * **`callback`** type: `Function`
+     Callback accepting (Error, [Array of CoggleApiNode])

 ##Class `CoggleApiNode`
 Coggle API Node object, which represents individual parts("nodes") of the branches in a Coggle diagarm

 ###Constructor
 Create a new instance of a Coggle API Node object.